rywng/idacast/README.md

 /___/ \__,_/ \__,_/ \____/ \__,_//____/ \__/
 ```

 Simple program to view splatoon3's battle stages from your terminal.
+It supports different languages [^locales].

 ## Usage